juliojoqbay7/secret-friend/README.md

 * **Flexbox:** Used extensively for creating flexible and responsive layouts.
 * **Media Queries:** Used to adapt the layout to different screen sizes (responsiveness).
 * **Animations:** Used to add animations on images.

-This detailed README provides a comprehensive overview of your project, from conception and technologies used to internal logic, code structure, and usage instructions.
-It is suitable for recruiters, professors, and other developers who want to understand and contribute to your project.
-Remember to replace the placeholders (like GitHub links, GIF animation, etc.) with your actual values.
-A good README makes a *big* difference in the presentation of a project!